Game theory: Political science

 A game-theoretic explanation for democratic peace is that public and open debate in democracies sends clear and reliable information regarding their intentions to other states.
 In contrast, it is difficult to know the intentions of nondemocratic leaders, what effect concessions will have, and if promises will be kept.
 Thus there will be mistrust and unwillingness to make concessions if at least one of the parties in a dispute is a non-democracy.

 However, game theory predicts that two countries may still go to war even if their leaders are cognizant of the costs of fighting.
 War may result from asymmetric information; two countries may have incentives to mis-represent the amount of military resources they have on hand, rendering them unable to settle disputes agreeably without resorting to fighting.
 Moreover, war may arise because of commitment problems: if two countries wish to settle a dispute via peaceful means, but each wishes to go back on the terms of that settlement, they may have no choice but to resort to warfare.
 Finally, war may result from issue indivisibilities.

 Game theory could also help predict a nation's responses when there is a new rule or law to be applied to that nation.
 One example is Peter John Wood's (2013) research looking into what nations could do to help reduce climate change.
 Wood thought this could be accomplished by making treaties with other nations to reduce greenhouse gas emissions.
 However, he concluded that this idea could not work because it would create a prisoner's dilemma for the nations.

+Defence science and technology

+Game theory has been used extensively to model decision-making scenarios relevant to defence applications.
+Most studies that has applied game theory in defence settings are concerned with Command and Control Warfare, and can be further classified into studies dealing with (i) Resource Allocation Warfare (ii) Information Warfare (iii) Weapons Control Warfare, and (iv) Adversary Monitoring Warfare.
+Many of the problems studied are concerned with sensing and tracking, for example a surface ship trying to track a hostile submarine and the submarine trying to evade being tracked, and the interdependent decision making that takes place with regards to bearing, speed, and the sensor technology activated by both vessels.

+The tool, for example, automates the transformation of public vulnerability data into models, allowing defenders to synthesize optimal defence strategies through Stackelberg equilibrium analysis.
+This approach enhances cyber resilience by enabling defenders to anticipate and counteract attackers’ best responses, making game theory increasingly relevant in adversarial cybersecurity environments.

+Ho et al. provide a broad summary of game theory applications in defence, highlighting its advantages and limitations across both physical and cyber domains.